 We all wish we could spend all our time at home with our dogs, but unfortunately we have to work.
 So, other than hiring our fantastic walkers at We Love Pets for a visit and walk, how can you keep your dogs amused whilst they’re home alone?

-We have six brilliant ideas from the We Love Pet’s Team that you can try yourself:
+We have some brilliant ideas from the We Love Pet’s Team that you can try yourself:

 We Love Pet’s Vet Nurse Sophie Baldwin recommends: